apache/metron/metron-analytics/metron-profiler/README.md

     hbase(main):001:0> create 'profiler', 'P'
     ```

+1. Edit the configuration file located at `$METRON_HOME/config/profiler.properties`.
+Change the kafka.zk and kafka.broker values from "node1" to the appropriate host name.
+Keep the same port numbers:
+    ```
+    kafka.zk=node1:2181
+    kafka.broker=node1:6667
+    ```

 1. Define the profile in a file located at `$METRON_HOME/config/zookeeper/profiler.json`.
 The following example JSON will create a profile that simply counts the number of messages per `ip_src_addr`, during each sampling interval.
     ```
     {